The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Tournament of Champions.

 ALEC PETERS, 6’8″ PF 2009-2012

 .: Alec Peters played his first ever ToC game as a skinny, frail freshman.
 He finished his ToC career as an absolute man!
 Peters finished his outstanding ToC career as the All-Time leading scorer with an incredible 266 points!
 In his final tournament, Peters led his Panthers to their third Washington Invitational title with averages of 31.3 points and 12.3 rebounds per outing, Peters was named the 2012 Washington Invitational Most Valuable Player and Most Outstanding Player!
 He was also named to the All-Tournament team his junior season when he averaged 20.8 points and 8.8 rebounds per game.
 Peters is also the event’s 3rd All-Time leading rebounder (96) and 18th All-Time leading assist-man with 26 dimes.
 Peters completed his collegiate career as Valparaiso’s All-Time leading scorer, rebounder and free throw shooter.
-Peters was a member of the Phoenix Suns and scored 36 points against the Dallas Mavericks.
-Peters is currently playing for CSKA Moscow in the Euro League.
+Peters was a member of the Phoenix Suns and scored 36 points in a game against the Dallas Mavericks.
+Peters is currently playing for Anadolu Efes in Turkey.

 Peyton Allen, 6’5″ SG 2013

 .: Allen put on quite a show in the 2013 Washington Invitational, as he scored 112 points in four games and grabbed 31 rebounds.
 Allen poured in 36 points against Washington and 34 points against Baton Rouge Parkview Baptist.
 Allen’s best game was against Proviso East when he scored 24 points and grabbed 13 rebounds.
 Allen knocked down jumpers from the wing and made tough buckets off the drive against quicker and bigger defenders.
 Allen ranks as the 32nd all-time career scorer in the ToC despite only playing in one tournament.
-Allen played for Texas A&M in 2014-15 and is currently playing for the University of Illinois-Springfield.
+Allen played for Texas A&M in 2014-15 and finished his career at the University of Illinois-Springfield.

 Donivine Stewart, 6’0″ PG 2008-2010